 In the first group, we have devices like Smart TVs, voice assistants that can control various functions and devices (like Google Home or Alexa), and smart appliances like refrigerators that can monitor and order food.

-A smart home can also be remotely managed or automated.
 The owner can remotely monitor and set up security features like alarms and cameras.

 The lights, ventilation, or heating and cooling functions can be automated or operated remotely.